SUB-TEAMS

 Girls in STEM

-We know the importance of empowering young girls to study science and technology.
-We start right here by modeling - over the years we sent girls of our group to FLL Explore groups so that girls can look up to someone like them, as well as opned groups for girls only.
-In out FLL Challenge we saw a simillar effect - once we incorporated female Alumni in the mentoring of the groups in out school, we saw a rise in girls joining.
+Throughout the years we sent girls of our team to FLL Explore groups so that girls can look up to someone like them, as well as opened teams for girls only.
+That led to an increase in the amount of girls goining out teams, an effect we saw in our FLL Challenge teams as well.
 We also see it paying off by seeing how those girls go on to join our team and take leading positions in all sub-teams.
-We have been regional partners with FIRST Ladies for the past 7 years and so we held conversation circles for girls at many different events.
+We seek to have a positive influence on girls in a range farther than our teams, so we have been regional partners with FIRST Ladies for the past 7 years.
+As part of our activities as regional partners we held conversation circles for girls at many different events.

 FIRST Romania